jhajek/Linux-text-book-part-1/Chapter-03/chapter-03.md

 #### Microsoft Hyper-V

 Hyper-V was originally only a server class product released on Windows Server 2008 R2.
 Microsoft ported the technology to be able to be used in Windows 8 and 10 Professional and Enterprise editions for free.
 It comes as a add on service component and is a fully functional implementation of the sever class product.
 It has the added benefit of being able to work over a wireless connection geared towards desktops.
-Hyper-V is a good product, you can install Windows and Linux virtual machines on it, but Hyper-V only run on Windows.
+Hyper-V is a good product, if you have an [Xbox One](https://en.wikipedia.org/wiki/Xbox_One#Software_and_services "Xbox One"), you are using Hyper-V to enable backward compatibility for your games.
+Hyper-V runs on Windows 8 and 10 and runs Windows, Linux, and BSD virtual machines.

 #### Oracle VirtualBox